AWS website’s loading speed and turn it into a Money Making Machine

 2. Tuning Apache Config.

-After doing the site optimization you have to check you’re your CPU usage.
+After doing the site optimization you have to check yobusiness needs and requirements.business needs and requirements.business needs and requirements.ur CPU usage.
 If CPU usage is higher on each request, then you have to tune your apache configuration.

 For that, you have to follow the below points.